fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### Subscriptions on the server

+**NB!** This subscription setup is based on the `apollo-server` version 2 and is no longer supported starting from version 3.
+You can either follow this material and make sure that you have installed the `apollo-server` version 2 (for example by running `npm i apollo-server@2.25.2`) _or_ follow the Apollo Server's [documentation](https://www.apollographql.com/docs/apollo-server/data/subscriptions/).

 Let's implement subscriptions for subscribing for notifications about new persons added.
 First, we have to install the package for adding subscriptions to GraphQL: